Controlling Dopamine for Motivation, Focus, and Satisfaction

 5. Herbs and Essential Oils

 God’s pharmacy provides powerful tools for balancing dopamine and protecting brain health.
-Certain herbs and essential oils work as natural modulators of stress and focus, keeping your brain chemistry in healthier rhythms.
+Certain herbs and essential oils work as natural modulators of stress and focus.

 Final Thoughts: Redeeming Dopamine